jfcloutier/karma_system/design_notes/acting.md

 A *directive* is a goal delegated by a CA to its umwelt CAs requesting that they impact experiences that the CA observed them having.

-A **plan** is a set of directives designed by a CA for its umwelt to achieve, with some priority, either an intent or a directive it received.
+A **plan** is a prioritized set of directives designed by a CA and sent to its umwelt CAs to achieve either its own intent or a directive it received.

 An *affordance* is a plan with an effectiveness score justifying its reuse.